evmckinney9/jenglot/posts/01_rust_wheels/index.md

 ---
 title: Precompiling Rust for Python Wheel Distribution
 description: |
-    The fusion of Rust with Python brings the best of both worlds: Rust's performance and memory safety, with Python's simplicity and extensive ecosystem.
-This powerful combination, however, introduces a distribution challenge for developers wanting to reach a broader audience, particularly those with environments only set up for Python.
-The key to solving this challenge lies in precompiling Rust components before distributing Python wheels, ensuring the modules can be installed via pip without requiring Rust on the target machine.
+    This post covers automating the build process of Python wheels with Rust extensions using GitHub Actions and cibuildwheel, eliminating the need for Rust on the end user's machine.

 categories: [devops, python, rust, github]
 date: 4/03/2024
 draft: true
 ---

-The goal of this post is to document the updates I made to my Python project template to **support creation of packages with integrated Rust that are installable via pip, without the need for a Rust compiler on the installation target**.
+The goal of this post is to document the updates I made to my Python project template to **support creation of packages with Rust extensions that are installable via pip, without the need for a Rust compiler on the installation target**.
 Utilizing GitHub Actions and cibuildwheel, I automate the creation of wheels across multiple platforms.
-This process not only streamlines development workflows but also simplifies the distribution of Python packages that include Rust extensions.

 Everything that follows has been implemented in my [Python project template](https://github.com/evmckinney9/python-template).